maria-papageorgiou/too-good-to-go-digital-platform-analysis/README.md

 This project examines the operational mechanics of Too Good To Go's digital food redistribution platform, focusing on how digital systems and data flows support real-time inventory management, operational coordination, and data-driven decision-making.

+## Project Highlights

+- Analyzed the operational structure of Too Good To Go's digital food redistribution platform.
+- Examined real-time inventory management and operational data flows.
+- Explored how digital systems and business intelligence support data-driven decision-making.
+- Identified AI-based forecasting as a potential future enhancement for operational optimization.

 ## Project Focus

 The analysis explores: